Note: you must be an approved project participant on an IACUC proposal (or "protocol") to take these courses.

-Rodent Surgery I & II RESERVATION REQUEST FORM The RRF has currently halted all pre-scheduled training sessions.
+Rodent Surgery I & II RESERVATION REQUEST FORM The CMRU has currently halted all pre-scheduled training sessions.
 If you have a training request, they will be scheduled on a case-by-case basis.
 Please email the IACUC Office to schedule training.

 Note: The trainings are scheduled for the fourth Wednesday of each month at 1PM in the MDR basement room 012 and last approximately 2 hours.
 Rodent Surgery I must be completed before signing up for Rodent Surgery II.